April Crowell Dipl. ABT (NCCAOM), AOBTA CI & CP, CHN

 This summer here at Pulse, we have treated a large amount of what Chinese medicine terms Lung Wind, Lung Yin deficiency, and what Western medicine would call Pnuemonia, bronchitis, sinus infections, and Pertussis.
 Patients affected by the smoke, have snotty noses, itchy and burning tongues, strange hives, a dry barky cough that gets worse at night.
 Our lungs are creating more mucus in our mouths and noses, to trap the pollution, before it enters the lungs and to move it out.

 “The Lung’s paired Organ, the Colon, is concerned with release and elimination.
 The Lung and Colon together are related to immunity, the strength of the protective boundary.
 Pathogens most easily enter through the respiratory and digestive systems and the Lung and Colon are responsible for maintaining the integrity of these systems so that they are not penetrated by invaders.
-According to Chinese medicine, the body’s defensive energy is directly […]
+According to Chinese medicine, the body’s defensive energy […]